milesgwood/milesgwood.github.io/pages/finance/taxes.md

 For federal income tax I calculated on a 36000 salary I owe $4126 or 0.1146111111%.

 With `5716.09` additional income from the business for the year that increases my income slightly.
 Calculations are in the sheet but the total federal income tax owed by me is `$5036.14`.
-I have already paid  `$4,125.60` to the IRS through my payroll service which is exactly how much I'm supposed to be paying were it not for the dividend income.
+I have already paid  `$4,125.60` to the IRS through my payroll service which is exactly how much I'm supposed to be paying were it not for the extra income.

 What May Happen
 ----